tatscru/BrooklynBrunchin/README.md

 What you will find-

-1. Users must have an account - being able to sign up, sign in, and sign out.
+1. Users must have an account - being able to sign up, sign in, and sign out
 2. Validation of authentification
 3. Ability to CRUD (Create, Read, Update, & Delete)
 4. User can only edit and delete reviews they have posted